 For better or for worse, around this time of year, we often reflect on our past relationships.
 Most of us know what it’s like to be in a situation where a romantic relationship has run its course and, sadly, it’s time to go your separate ways.
 Knowing when it is the right time to say goodbye can help ease the discomfort of this culling process; especially when cutting ties with your long-term staffing supplier.

-Like in many of your personal relationships, you expect your professional ones to be mutually beneficial.
-This is especially critical in procurement where personal or departmental performance metrics are based on the results of vendor selection and management.
 For organizations that hire thousands of contingent workers, there are a vast number of individuals involved in ensuring a successful contingent labor program.
 From cost-savings to speed to talent quality, like any long-lasting relationship, you and your staffing supplier need to be in sync to make the partnership a winner.

 Whether you are self-managing your staffing supply chain or using an outside vendor, courting that perfect supplier to fulfill your needs takes time and effort.
 After all, you have come to depend on your supplier base, and may even develop a bond with the program managers.
 But, at some point, it’s time to recognize when your blissfully sweet relationship has turned sour.